 Firstly, you’ll need to answer a few questions – is this pram for one baby or two, how old is your little one when buying the pram, do you need to use the pushchair in the city or on all terrains, how much storage space do you have in your boot and house, and will you be using your pushchair on public transport often?
 With plenty of varieties available, it’s a good idea to start making a list of exactly what you’re looking for first.

-For your newborn, you’ll want a pram that can completely lie flat for your baby, so they can sleep on the move and lying flat on their back is important for their developing spine.
+For your newborn, you’ll want a pram that can completely lie flat so that your baby can sleep on the move – lying flat on their back is important for their developing spine.
 You’ll notice many prams come with a newborn bassinet, and the option to switch to a reclining seat once your baby is old enough.
 Others have space for a carrycot to clip onto the pram frame until your baby is big enough to sit in the seat.

 Stand out features to look for are reversible seats, so you can push your baby facing you, but turn them round to look at the world when they are old enough.
 It’s also good to look for a pushchair that is easy to fold (as you’ll be doing this a lot) and easy to convert as your baby grows.

 Prams and pushchairs are great for families who want something lightweight on the move.
 A lot of the newer models will fold down small enough to fit in the overhead locker on an aeroplane on that first family holiday, and this also makes them super easy to store.
 As a lot of lightweight pushchairs aren’t built to lie flat, you’ll often find they’re suitable from six months and up.